Mosquito Repellent for Everybody

-You will come to realize just why this is so, and the reason why you need to keep them as far away from you as you possibly can.
+You will come to realize the reasons why you need to keep them as far away from you as you can.

-There is more to it than just a bite, and the itching that follows, which is rather scary.
+The scary part is that there is more to it than a bite and the itching that follows.

 I heard it from a distance, a faint buzzing noise of changing pitch, which seemed to be getting closer and closer…and closer still.

 I was not enjoying that sound at all, for it meant that a flying creature of the undesirable kind was in the vicinity, keeping me company.
-It was surely the type of company that I could nicely do without, especially while I was slowly drifting away into slumber.
+It was the type of company that I could do without, especially while I was drifting away into slumber.

-What was on my mind once this type of encounter takes place, once a drop of blood becomes food, was the incredible itching that surely would ensue.
-I would have gladly donated a whole pint of my precious blood, more than enough to feed an entire colony of such beasts, in return for one good night’s rest…a luxury that was recently evading me.
+What was on my mind once this type of encounter takes place, once a drop of blood becomes food, was the incredible itching that would ensue.
+I would have gladly donated a whole pint of my precious blood, in return for one good night’s rest…a luxury that was recently evading me.

 Mental images of a night-time aerial attack by invading enemy forces, while the defending ground crews hurriedly mustered their equipment, their guns of war, before becoming victims of such a deadly assault from the dark above, entered my drifting mind.
 I wasn’t armed and didn’t have any equipment to deal with such a dilemma.

-The only option left was to try and take cover as best as I could, with the hope that the aircraft would alter its course, and tune in to another target somewhere else, leaving me alone to carry on with my journey into the Land of Nod.
+The only option left was to try and take cover as best as I could, with the hope that the aircraft would alter its course.
+It might tune in to another target somewhere else, leaving me alone to carry on with my journey into the Land of Nod.

-My leg was somewhat exposed, but with one swift motion, this was once more under the sanctuary of the covers, depriving one less item on the bloodsucker’s menu.
-It felt safe somehow just leaving my nose exposed.
+I had a leg exposed, but with one swift motion, this was once more under the sanctuary of the covers, removing one less item on the bloodsucker’s menu.
+It felt safe leaving my nose exposed.

 More mental images came to mind.
-This time of ships struck by a great storm out at sea, and the only guidance, the only assistance these had to help direct them to safety, came in the form of a light shining brightly from a beacon.
+This time, of ships struck by a great storm out at sea.
+The only guidance these had to help direct them to safety, came in the form of a bright shining light from a beacon.

 Was my nose acting like such a beacon and instead of directing ships to safety, it was directing the airborne armada to its destination?

-There was no way of knowing, so I just waited patiently and listened.
+There was no way of knowing, so I waited and listened.

 I heard my stomach rumble.
-I felt hungry all of a sudden.
-I wondered if the creature’s stomach was rumbling as well.
+I felt hungry, and wondered if the creature’s stomach was rumbling as well.

-When all seemed safe and the sensation of slowly drifting away into oblivion was so near at hand, the creature from the dark made its move, and suddenly attacked.
+When all seemed safe and the sensation of drifting away into oblivion was so near at hand, the creature from the dark made its move.

 Loud high pitched noises hovered above my head from every angle possible.
-Its tiny wings were moving the air, like a little fan, just above my face and it felt fresh.
+Its tiny wings were moving the air, like a little fan, above my face and it felt fresh.
 Its little body caressed my ear and the sound seemed deafening.
-I was totally helpless against such an entity that prided itself of such advanced armaments.
+I was helpless against such an entity that prided itself on such advanced armaments.

 I defended myself against a minute invisible foe using my upper limbs as huge rackets.
 It was a daring raid.
-Then, as quickly as it had started… it ended, so swift and yet so brief.
-The outcome was entirely unknown.
+Then, as quickly as it had started… it ended.
+The outcome was unknown.

 Was the creature preparing for another assault?
 Was it still hungry?
 Was I one drop less of my red essence?
 Was it going to alter its plan of attack?

-The next morning, I opened my eyes slowly as the light from the window brought me back gradually into the land of the living.
+The next morning, I opened my eyes as the light from the window brought me back into the land of the living.

-I remembered the battle that had raged violently just a short while before.
-I wondered if I was the loser in the battle and if I had become its prey.
+I remembered the violent battle that had raged only a short while before.
+I wondered if I was the loser in the battle and if I had become the prey.

-Turning my head on my pillow, I noticed a drop of blood that had been soaked into the material, and next to it was a little creature…a little body whose flying days were a thing of the past…
+Turning my head on my pillow, I noticed a drop of blood had soaked into the material.
+Next to it was a little creature…a little body whose flying days were a thing of the past…

 I sighed…I guess we both were losers in the dreadful battle that had taken place.